AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-rule-set-reference/r-rule-rule.md

 ---
 description: Request rule element.
 One or more rules are optional in the <ruleset> element.
-seo-description: Request rule element.
-One or more rules are optional in the <ruleset> element.
-seo-title: rule
 solution: Experience Manager
 title: rule
-uuid: 8b8e5b06-a0b7-47e1-942d-0297d08c313b
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---